jonlloner/wif500/README.md

 Why is the program without source codes?</br>
 The correct ranges and other parameters are sewn into the WifSolverCuda program.</br>
 Knowing them, the user can find the key on his own and take everything for himself.</br>

-Why did you paint over the characters in the photo?</br>
-So that the user does not look for the key on the original program.</br>

 Does the program require an internet connection?</br>
 No, the program is looking for the key offline.</br>